Graphite facts

 Key facts

-- Canada was the eleventh-largest global producer of graphite in 2023, with 4,261 tonnes of production.
+• Canada was the seventh-largest global producer of graphite in 2024, with 12,000 tonnes of natural graphite production.

 Learn more about graphite